alirezaafzalaghaei/pinnies/README.md

-# PiNNIEs
+# PINNIES

-**PiNNIEs** is a Python package designed to solve mathematical problems that involve integral operators such as Fredholm, Volterra, or fractional derivatives using Physics-Informed Neural Networks (PINNs).
+**PINNIES** is a Python package designed to solve mathematical problems that involve integral operators such as Fredholm, Volterra, or fractional derivatives using Physics-Informed Neural Networks (PINNs).